How the ELD Mandate Will (and Won’t) Change the Marketplace | Transportfolio

 How much capacity will this remove from the market between now and December 2017?

 Drivers can legally drive up to 55 hours per week.
-If you think paper log drivers average 60 hours per week now, that could indeed cause a potential reduction of hours.
+If you think paper log drivers average 60 hours per week now, the implementation of ELDs could indeed cause a potential reduction of hours.
 If, on the other hand, you think drivers currently have a difficult time driving all 55 hours allowed because of scheduling, loading, and unloading issues, then there would be no noticeable change in available productivity.

-The second answer to this question involves some deeper knowledge about recording hours.
+The second discussion around this question involves some deeper knowledge about recording hours.
 On paper logs, 15-minute increments are used to record hours, while ELDs record to the minute.
 If a driver changes status three or four times per day, he or she could legally lose 20-30 minutes of on the road time if he or she switched from paper logs to ELDs.

 How much does an ELD cost?